IARSystems/bxarm-docker/README.md

 Please reach out to [fae@iar.com](mailto:fae@iar.com?subject=Tell%20me%20more%20about%20bxarm-docker) if you have any questions or would like to learn how to get access to them.

 This tutorial provides the fundamental steps on how to create a __BXARM Docker image__ and how to run it on a *[Docker](https://www.docker.com/) container*.
 Before you start the walkthrough, make sure you have a non-root superuser account - *a user with __sudo__ privileges* - if you need to install the Docker engine on the Ubuntu host.
 If you already have the Docker engine in place, the standard user account has to belong to the __docker__ group.
-This tutorial also assumes that you already have familiarity on basic usage of *Ubuntu, Bash* and *Docker*.
+This tutorial also assumes that you already have familiarity on basic usage of *Ubuntu, Bash, Git* and *Docker*.

 ### Table of Contents